melsman/mlkit/doc/arm64-compiler.md

 Makefile. `MLKIT_BOOTSTRAP_FLAGS` defaults to `-gc` and can be overridden.
 The GC-enabled host build avoids a crash observed with the no-GC host build on wrapper-function samples; generated ARM programs can independently select their supported GC mode.
-These explicit targets do not replace the existing X64 compiler executables or enable a full ARM install/bootstrap.

-The installed bootstrap compiler's linker does not reliably quote paths containing spaces.
-If needed, create a stable, space-free symlink to this checkout and set `SML_LIB` to that absolute path for the commands above.
-Keep that alias stable to retain incremental compilation caches.
+These initial targets produce ARM-emitting compilers on the host compiler's architecture.
+The native build, installation, and bootstrap targets below produce separate ARM64 executables.

+The existing driver writes unquoted Basis paths for direct `.sml` inputs, REPL startup, and dependency processing.
+Use a stable, space-free symlink to the checkout or installed prefix for `SML_LIB` and `ARM64_PREFIX`.
+The older X64 bootstrap compiler also has linker quoting limitations.
+Keep the alias stable to retain incremental compilation caches.
+Rerun `native-install` when changing the prefix: it invalidates Basis caches recorded at a different location.

 For example, compile the included two-unit smoke program with: